noir-lang/noir/docs/docs/noir/concepts/globals.md

 ## Globals

 Noir supports global variables.
-These can be defined as any expression, so long as they don't depend on themselves - otherwise there would be a dependency cycle!
-The global's type can also be inferred by the compiler entirely.
+The global's type can be inferred by the compiler entirely:

 ```rust
 global N = 5; // Same as `global N: Field = 5`